zmarty/zmarty.github.io/_posts/2025-12-29-age-customized-software.md

 I use Claude Opus to write hyper-personalized software.
 These applications often call local LLMs as part of their pipelines.
 This is the kind of software that would have been impractical to build a few years ago.
 Now I can throw together a custom tool over a weekend that does exactly what I need.

 Case in point: I've been building a multimodal agent that crawls local websites to find events happening around me.
-The crawler calls GLM-4.6V running on vLLM to process text and images.
+The crawler calls GLM-4.6V running on vLLM to process text and images, stores the results in a Firebase backend, and surfaces them in a Flutter mobile app.
+The entire stack (crawler, backend, mobile app) was vibe coded with Claude.
+I didn't write a single line myself, just brainstormed specs and refined the output.

 ## What the LLM actually does